hcrohland/s3link/README.md

 (To exit the serial monitor, type ``Ctrl-]``.)

 See the Getting Started Guide for full steps to configure and use ESP-IDF to build projects.

-## Troubleshooting

-Start server first, to receive data sent from the client (application).